samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

     - Range: touch
     - Name your enemy while touching a piece of ammunition (arrow, sling bullet, etc).
 When the target is struck by this piece of ammunition, roll damage [dice] additional times.
 You must lock the dice used.
 1. Blood Pact
+    - Sorid
     - Magically seal a bargain between the sorcerer and a willing counterparty by awarding temporary control of both souls to a devil.
 Deviation from the bargain results in demonic malady, and ignoring the covenant completely allows the devil to take permanent possession, which causes death (and eternal torment).
 1. Infrazel, the Penitent Agony
     - Duration: [dice] rounds
     - Range: shouting
     - Target experiences wracking pain.
-They must WIL save each round while afflicted or miss their turn.
+They must WILL save each round while afflicted or miss their turn.
 1. Zunzel, the Hex Blade
     - Duration: [dice] rounds
     - Touch the weapon and name a creature.
 The weapon deals [sum] extra damage to that creature for the duration.
 You can lock the dice used to make the effect permanent.